nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > It is too early to know when you have to perform these tasks by. <br>

    **_E.g.
 Watch La La Land in the theatres_** <br>
-   You might not know when the movie "La La Land" will stop showing in the cinemas.
+   You might not know when the movie "La La Land" will stop showing in the theatres.
 It seems to be very popular and hence, many theatres might offer showtimes for it for an extended period of time.